Digital Media Level 3 Extended Certificate

 What will I study in Digital Media Extended Certificate?

-You will study a range of creative digital arts mediums from within moving image practices, such as music video, digital photography and interactive media forms such as web design.
-Alongside practical coursework focused project work, you will also be taught in-depth media theories that relate to all your areas of study including industry and audience.
-This is a highly practical course with elements of media theory and examination based units.
+You will study a range of creative digital arts mediums from within moving image practices, such as music video, advertising and script writing.
+Alongside practical c focused project work, you will also be taught indepth media theories that relate to all your areas of study including industry and audience.
+This is both a theoretical and practical media course.
+Two Units on this course are written examination based.
 This course will allow you to develop and explore your creative ideas alongside your practical media hardware and software skills.

 Entry Requirements